Technova-K02/K02-dev/README.md

-<h1 align="center"><b>Top Rated Full Stack Developer | AI/ML Engineer | Scraping & Automation Expert</b><br /></h1>
+<h1 align="center"><b> ✔Top Rated✔ Full Stack Developer | AI/ML Engineer </b><br /></h1>

 ## Hello everyone 👋

 <h4>Welcome to my profile!</h4>

-I am a Freelance Full Stack Developer and AI/ML Engineer with over five years of experience building sleek user interfaces and powerful backend systems.
-I specialize in crafting responsive, intuitive UIs using React.js, Vue.js, and Angular, and creating efficient backend architectures with Node.js, Django, and Laravel.
-I've worked with PostgreSQL, MySQL, and MongoDB to build secure, scalable systems.

-And I am also a BOT & Scraping Expert

-My work has helped e-commerce businesses cut costs, fintech companies boost engagement, and SaaS platforms improve performance.
-I thrive on solving complex challenges, staying ahead with tools like Docker, Kubernetes, and AWS.
-With over 50 projects completed, I’m ready to bring your vision to life with dedication and expertise.

-- ⚡ Fun fact: **I am waiting for you!**
+• Results-driven Full Stack and AI/ML Engineer with 9+ years of experience in delivering SOTA machine learning and deep learning solutions.
+Expert in deploying advanced AI technologies like OpenAI GPT and Llama, specializing in large language models, chatbot development, and NLP applications.
+Proven ability in data science and engineering, adept with tools like Apache Spark and Tableau for data integration and visualization.
+• Proficient in multiple programming languages, including Python and Java, and experienced in Full-Stack development using Node, Laravel, Spring Boot and Django for Backend and React, JavaScript and TypeScript for Frontend.
+Skilled in cloud platforms AWS and GCP, and deploying robust solutions with Docker and Kubernetes.
+Excel in building innovative recommendation systems and performing sentiment analysis, leveraging both SQL and NoSQL databases.
+• Passionate about driving technology innovation and delivering impactful, scalable solutions.
+Recognized for strong problem-solving skills and strategic technology application to enhance performance and user experience

+## Areas of Expertise

+• Machine Learning & Deep Learning
+• Data Science & Engineering
+• Programming & Development
+• Cloud Computing & Deployment
+• Big Data Technologies
+• Database Management
+• Business Intelligence & Visualization
+• Innovative Problem-Solving

 ## Skills I have: